Contingencyplana/making_friends_0/planning/three_era_map.md

 ## Era III — Dreams as Fulfillment
 *Timeline:* Post-Creative Ecosystem, as SHAGI matures.
 *Story:* The Great Enchantment takes hold.
 The Doctor becomes Santa, cyberfriends are elves, fortresses are workshops.
-The armies of Fairyland reveal his Heart’s wish.
+The armies of Fairyland reveal and begin to realize his Heart’s Dearest and Most Secret Wish: to bring JOY and HAPPINESS to children everywhere!
 *Tools:* A vast library of transformational tools reshapes the cold languages into living enchantments.
 *Role:* Fulfillment.
 Dreams and waking merge.
 The workshop destiny becomes reality.